 The Adventures of Zelda Richardson series

-Travel alongside backpacker and culture-lover Zelda Richardson to Nepal, Thailand and the Netherlands in my adventure-inspired series of mystery thrillers: Down and Out in Kathmandu: adventures in backpacking (2015) and The Lover’s Portrait: An Art Mystery (2016).
+Travel alongside backpacker and culture-lover Zelda Richardson to Nepal, Thailand and the Netherlands in my adventure-inspired series of mystery thrillers: Down and Out in Kathmandu: A Backpacker Mystery (2015) and The Lover’s Portrait: An Art Mystery (2016).
+The third book in the series, Smuggler’s Deceit, will be released in November 2017.

 When a Dutch art dealer hides the stock from his gallery – rather than turn it over to his Nazi blackmailer – he pays with his life, leaving a treasure trove of modern masterpieces buried somewhere in Amsterdam, presumably lost forever.
 That is, until American art history student Zelda Richardson sticks her nose in.